NikolaVetnic/asp.net-core-web-api-practice/README.md

 ## 2 EShopMicroservices

-A Udemy .NET Microservices tutorial app.
+A Udemy .NET microservices tutorial app.
 The code can be viewed [here](./EShopMicroservices/).

+## 3 Secure Microservices

+A Udemy .NET secure microservices tutorial app.
+The code can be viewed [here](./SecureMicroservices/).